jihado-i/JokeGenerator_JavaScript_svAPI/README.md

 ## Usage
 To use the joke generator, simply click the "Generate Joke" button to fetch a random joke from the JokeAPI.
 Users can also select specific categories to filter jokes based on their preferences.

-## How to Contribute
-Contributions to the project are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

 ## Live Preview
 Click to visit! [![Live Preview](https://img.shields.io/website?url=https%3A%2F%2Fjihado-i.github.io%2FJokeGenerator%2F)](https://jihado-i.github.io/JokeGenerator/)